Big City Family Fun

 Hotdog Cart

-Find one especially Central Park.
-Grab a hotdogs, a drink and even a pretzels and ice cream.
+Find one, especially Central Park.
+Grab a hotdog, a drink and even a pretzel and ice cream.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.